Map Videos Website News

 WEBCAST

-https://events.q4inc.com/attendee/875765587 (available for three months)
+https://events.q4inc.com/attendee/986528748 (available for three months)

 About Kinaxis Inc.

-Kinaxis is a global leader in modern supply chain orchestration, powering complex global supply chains and supporting the people who manage them.
-Our powerful, AI-infused supply chain orchestration platform, Maestro™, combines proprietary technologies and techniques that provide full transparency and agility across the entire supply chain — from multi-year strategic planning to last-mile delivery.
+Kinaxis is a global leader in modern supply chain planning and orchestration, powering complex global supply chains and supporting the people who manage them.
+Our powerful, AI-infused supply chain orchestration platform, Maestro™, combines proprietary technologies and techniques that provide full transparency and agility across the entire supply chain – from multi-year strategic planning to last-mile delivery.
 We are trusted by renowned global brands to provide the agility and predictability needed to navigate today&s volatility and disruption.
 For more news and information, please visit kinaxis.com or follow us on LinkedIn.

 Non-IFRS Measures